jafalter/bulletproof-js/PROOF_FORMAT.md

 `ed9e1ee8cb2db1e71311cacd9e1d0b6dbf6cfab15723ec3cac4cc52154fc9d53 (107477520278964342277912932357487306000871347661927764278313323679782451060051)` b2

 And last we have the commitments Li and Ri of every round.
 In Grin we have 64-bit range proofs.
 This means we have six rounds (log(64) = 6); however, since we stop early, we only do five rounds, so 10 points instead of 12.
 The implementation always computes L before R. (*inner_product_impl.h 627*)
 Again we have an offset in which we specify how to recover y values.
-Now since we have more than eight points we need two bytes offset. (*inner_product_impl.h 839*)
+Now since we have more than eight points we need two bytes offset.
+When reconstructing we first check the bits of the first byte though. (*inner_product_impl.h 839*)

 `2202` offset

-`0010 0010 0000 0010` offset in binary
+`0010 0010` first offset byte (binary) `0000 0010` second offset byte (binary)

 `02a085238e756ad1fa804cce2a634decc1b348f6ff939f9f80187d85aa5c308224` L1